w3cping/credential-considerations/credentials-age-considerations.md

 * when and in what contexts will credentials (or particular credential properties such as age) be requested once available? (see Rigidity and Accountability, below)
 * what information does a user have when deciding whether to share credential information? how will information be retained, used, sold or shared? (transparency; control)

-There is a real danger of a papers-please web, where anonymous or pseudonymous use of online services becomes heavily restricted, and surveillance and discrimination become commonplace.
+There is a real danger of a papers-please web, where anonymous or pseudonymous use of online services becomes heavily restricted, and **surveillance** becomes commonplace.

 ## Online vs. Offline